Technical Calculator

 Centroid of a Triangle:

-Suppose that a triangle ABC has the following vertex coordinates:
+suppose that a triangle ABC has the subsequent vertex coordinates:

 Centroid Calculations: